PSPDFKit-labs/radar.apple.com/20312578  - CollectionView Crash/README.md

 I could only reproduce it on the iOS Simulator (iOS 8.1, iOS 8.2) but not on my iPhone 5 (iOS 8.2).

-Still broken on iOS 9.3.2
+Tested on iOS 10 GM, not fixed.